mckayc/task-donegeon/README.md

         -   **Value:** Paste the **full and complete** connection string URI you copied from Supabase.
     -   Click **Deploy**.

 Vercel will build and deploy your application.
 The `vercel.json` file in this repository tells Vercel how to handle API requests, routing them to the backend server.
 Your site will be live in a few minutes!
+After the first deployment, remember to **Redeploy** from the Vercel dashboard if you update your environment variables.

 ### Option 3: Docker Deployment (Recommended for self-hosting)
 This method uses Docker Compose to build and run the application and its database in isolated containers.